-It is very important for enterprises to understand various magnetic application, so as to make full use of the characteristics of different magnets to better improve the product performance.
+It is very important for enterprises to understand the various magnetic application, so as to make full use of the characteristics of different magnets to better improve the product performance.

-Classification by shapes: square magnet, tile magnet, special-shaped magnet, ring magnet and circular magnet.
+Classification by shapes: square magnet, tile magnet, special-shaped magnet, ring magnet, and circular magnet.

 Classification by industry and magnet application: magnetic assembly, motor magnet, etc.

-Magnets can be divided into permanent magnets and a soft magnets.
+Magnets can be divided into permanent magnets and soft magnets.
 A permanent magnet is added up with strong magnetic field to make the spin of the magnetic substance is aligned with the angular momentum of the electron in a fixed direction.
 The soft magnet is added up with electricity (which is also a method of adding magnetic force), when the electricity is removed, the soft magnet will gradually lose its magnetism.

-Magnet is widely used in industry, medicine, astronomy, military and other trades and professions.
+Magnet is widely used in industry, medicine, astronomy, military, and other trades and professions.

 2. Attract light and small objects;

 3. Electromagnet can be used as an electromagnetic relay;

 7. Magnetic therapy;